syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [ZoomStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_ZoomStart) event is triggered when the user initiates a zoom action by using a pinch gesture on the chart.
 This event can be canceled, allowing its action to be interrupted or stopped.

-* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomStart event will be triggered for all the axes within the chart.
+* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomStart event will be triggered for all the axes within the Chart.
 * [CurrentZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomFactor) - Used to get the updated zoom factor of the corresponding axis.
 * [CurrentZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomPosition) - Used to get the updated zoom position of the corresponding axis.
-* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomStartEventArgs.html#Syncfusion_Maui_Charts_ChartZoomStartEventArgs_Cancel) - Used to determine the value indicating whether the zooming process should be cancelled.
+* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomStartEventArgs.html#Syncfusion_Maui_Charts_ChartZoomStartEventArgs_Cancel) - Used to determine the value indicating whether the zooming process should be canceled.

 ### ZoomDelta

 The [ZoomDelta](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_ZoomDelta) event is activated during the zooming process, and it is a cancelable event.

-* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomDelta event will be triggered for all the axes within the chart.
+* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_Axis) - The ZoomDelta event will be triggered for all the axes within the Chart.
-* [PreviousZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomDeltaEventArgs.html#Syncfusion_Maui_Charts_ChartZoomDeltaEventArgs_PreviousZoomFactor) - Used to get the previous zoom factor of the axis.
+* [PreviousZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_PreviousZoomFactor) - Used to get the previous zoom factor of the axis.
-* [PreviousZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomDeltaEventArgs.html#Syncfusion_Maui_Charts_ChartZoomDeltaEventArgs_PreviousZoomPosition) - Used to get the previous zoom position of the axis.
+* [PreviousZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartResetZoomEventArgs.html#Syncfusion_Maui_Charts_ChartResetZoomEventArgs_PreviousZoomPosition) - Used to get the previous zoom position of the axis.
 * [CurrentZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomFactor) - Used to get the current zoom factor of the axis.
 * [CurrentZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomPosition) - Used to get the current zoom position of the axis.
-* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomDeltaEventArgs.html#Syncfusion_Maui_Charts_ChartZoomDeltaEventArgs_Cancel) - Used to determine the value indicating whether the zooming process should be cancelled.
+* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomStartEventArgs.html#Syncfusion_Maui_Charts_ChartZoomStartEventArgs_Cancel) - Used to determine the value indicating whether the zooming process should be canceled.

 ### ZoomEnd

 The [ZoomEnd](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_ZoomEnd) event is triggered once the zooming action finishes.

-* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomEnd event will be triggered for all the axes within the chart.
+* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomEnd event will be triggered for all the axes within the Chart.
 * [CurrentZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomFactor) - Used to get the zoom factor after zooming process.
 * [CurrentZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomPosition) - Used to get the zoom position after zooming process.